Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 >*One or more of the columns specified in the groupby clause of this query are not recommended.*

+### **❌ AVOID** aggregations that can result in arithmetic overflow.
+In rare cases you may run into problems with arithmetic overflow in the aggregation queries.
+For example, this can happen when you sum some numeric properties which are not intended for summarization such as `StackRank` in the work item entities.
+Since [OData Extension for Data Aggregation](http://docs.oasis-open.org/odata/odata-data-aggregation-ext/v4.0/cs01/odata-data-aggregation-ext-v4.0-cs01.html) standard does not provide a way to cast a property to a different type, the only way to solve this problem is to remove the problematic property from the aggregation.

 ### **✔️ DO** use batch endpoint for long queries.
 Sometimes you may run into problems with very long queries.
 This can happen when you work with project with a lot of custom fields or your query gets constructed programatically.
 The current limit for OData queries sent with `HTTP GET` is 3,000 characters.
 If you you exeed it, you will get "*404 Not Found*" response back.